Customer Service Excellence Tips From Experience

 We have stayed at high end hotels and resorts that talk about service quality but many times they have not hit the “excellence” bar.
-While you might see it from one or two staff, it is clear that service quality excellence is not embraced by everyone, staff aren’t hired for those skills or replaced when they fail to deliver.
 On a recent cruise we were reminded how great it was to see a culture totally focused on exceeding customer expectations!

 What 10 things go on a customer service excellence tips list?

 The leadership in the organization must be totally committed to customer satisfaction.
 It must be ingrained into the mission statement and values.
 Delivering excellence must be rewarded and sometimes staff who don’t “get it” must be moved out of the organization.
 If you don’t deal with those who tarnish your reputation, nobody will take it seriously either.